Counseling Services

 Take a moment and let that sink in.

-Pregnancy is 40 weeks (that’s 10 months, and I’d like to have a word with whoever started this ‘9 months’ business?!?), and then you spend another full year after you have your baby adjusting to this HUGE life change.
+Pregnancy is 40 weeks (that’s 10 months, and I’d like to have a word with whoever started this ‘9 months’ business!), and then you spend another full year (or several years) after you have your baby adjusting to this HUGE life change.

 Remember that you have options when it comes to getting support.

-Too overwhelmed by the thought of leaving the house?
-Coolcoolcool, that’s why telehealth is perfect for both of us. ✅
+✅ Too overwhelmed by the thought of leaving the house?
+Coolcoolcool, that’s why virtual services are perfect for both of us.

-Wishing there was a way to fit in physical activity and therapy?
-Do you live in the Wake Forest area?
-Maybe Walk + Talk at Joyner Park is just the solution.
-Baby can even join us in the stroller. ✅
+✅ Wishing there was a way to fit in physical activity and therapy?
+Maybe Walk + Talk is just the solution.
+New moms can even bring baby along in the stroller.

 The important part is that you get exactly the kind of support you need.